I'm in Miami Bitch: Charts

+Certifications

 "I'm in Your City Trick"

 In July 2009, a compilation album of mostly clean versions of "I'm in Miami Bitch", with Miami swapped out for numerous US cities, known as "I'm in Your City Trick", was released.
 The album, totaling 51 tracks (including the explicit versions for San Diego ("I'm in Diego Bitch"), Las Vegas ("I'm in Las Vegas Bitch"), San Francisco ("I'm in the Bay Bitch") and Phoenix ("I'm in the Valley Bitch"), as well as the Boroughs Mix for New York, remixes for Miami and San Diego with Pitbull and a separate remix for Las Vegas), includes cities ranging in population from Los Angeles to New Bedford.
 Most of these versions were used by local radio stations instead of the original "I'm in Miami Trick".

-"I'm in Saint Row Bitch"
+"I'm in Saints Row Bitch"

 In October 2011, an advert for the video game Saints Row: The Third depicts a similar variation swapping out Miami for Saint's Row.
 There is however no full release of this version.